opleary/PHP2650Project/index.md

 the interactions between age and edema status, age and urine copper, and serum bilirunbin and aspartate aminotransferase.

+Note that due to the nature of this dataset, some of the subgroups have not yet reached 50% survival as far as the scope of the information that we have goes.
+Thus, some survival times were not able to be implemented by our methods due to ‘missingness’.
+To make up for this shortage, we utilized an oversampling technique to bootstrap sample for more observations which also ended up sampling for more censored observations in our data.

     pbc_cox <- coxph(Surv(time, status) ~ age + edema + bili + albumin +
       copper + ast + protime + stage + age:edema + age:copper +
       bili:ast,